Important advice - please read

 Does St Catharine’s consider affiliated student applications (students who already have a degree)?

 We strongly recommend that potential affiliated applicants contact us in advance.
-Please note that we do not accept affiliated student applications in Law, Medicine and Veterinary Medicine - we recommend that you get in touch with one of the colleges which specialise in such students.
-Indeed, all graduate applicants may wish to consider applying to one of the Cambridge colleges which speacialise in admitting and supporting such students - Lucy Cavendish (women only), Wolfson, St Edmund's, Hughes Hall, Clare Hall and Darwin.
+Please note that we do not accept affiliated student applications in Law, Medicine or Veterinary Medicine - we recommend that you get in touch with one of the colleges which specialise in such students.
+Indeed, all graduate applicants may wish to consider applying to one of the Cambridge colleges which specialise in admitting and supporting such students - Lucy Cavendish (women only), Wolfson, St Edmund's, Hughes Hall, Clare Hall and Darwin.

 Does St Catharine’s consider mature (i.e. over-21) applicants?